-EasyWays’ first walking venture on mainland Europe was introduced last year: the Camino Frances, part of the Camino de Santiago, or St James’ Way in English, through the countryside of Galicia, in Northern Spain.
+Walk the Camino Frances, part of the Camino de Santiago, or St James’ Way in English, to discover the pretty Galician countryside of North-West Spain.

 St James’ Way can take numerous routes through Spain, some starting as far away as France or Portugal, all ending at the cathedral of Santiago de Compostela.
 The entire Camino Frances starts from Saint Jean Pied de Port in France, 800 km from Santiago, over the French border.
 EasyWays proposes starting from Sarria on the Camino Frances route for 6 days’ walking in rural Galicia through small villages, alongside river banks and eucalyptus forests, to end at the magnificent Cathedral City of Santiago de Compostela.
 According to tradition, St. James’ remains were carried by boat from Jerusalem to be buried in northern Spain, where the cathedral now stands.